-“Assembly” is probably the closest English word to “ekklesia”, which is commonly mistranslated as “church” in our English Bibles.
+“Assembly” is probably the closest English word to “ekklesia”, which is the original ancient Greek word commonly mistranslated as “church” in our English Bibles.

 But even “assembly” falls short.

 In the common usage of the day when the New Testament was written, “ekklesia” almost always referred to the participatory governing authority in a city …